Zen to Go Logo

 The therapist uses elbows, forearms, and knuckles to apply concentrated pressure on problematic areas.
 The key is to work slowly through the muscle layers to release tension without causing unnecessary discomfort.
 The main techniques include:

-• Slow and deep strokes: Elongated movements that follow the direction of muscle fibers.
+• Slow and deep strokes: Elongated movements that follow the direction of the muscle fibers.

-• Transverse friction: Pressure applied across the grain of the muscle to break adhesions.
+• Cross-fiber friction: Pressure applied across the grain of the muscle to break adhesions.

-• Sustained direct pressure: Focused on muscle knots (trigger points) for release.
+• Sustained direct pressure: Focused on muscle knots (trigger points) to release them.

-This massage is particularly beneficial for athletes, people with repetitive strain injuries, or those suffering from chronic pain due to posture.
+This massage is especially beneficial for athletes, people with repetitive strain injuries, or those suffering from chronic pain due to posture.
 At Zen to Go, we often recommend it to clients who spend long hours in front of a desk and develop deep tension in their back and neck.
-Experience tells us that they achieve lasting relief.
-If you want to know more, you can explore in detail the benefits of deep tissue massage.
+Our experience shows that they achieve lasting relief.
+If you want to know more, you can explore the benefits of deep tissue massage in detail.

 Tips to make the most of it

 To ensure your experience is safe and effective, communication is key.
-Inform your therapist if the pressure is too intense; it should be firm, but never unbearable.
+Inform your therapist if the pressure is too intense; it should be firm but never unbearable.
 Breathe deeply during the session to help your muscles relax and better receive the treatment.
-After the massage, it is normal to feel a bit of soreness, similar to what you experience after an intense workout.
-Drink plenty of water to help eliminate toxins and consider applying ice to the most sensitive areas if necessary.
+After the massage, it is normal to feel a little soreness, similar to what you experience after an intense workout.
+Drink plenty of water to help eliminate toxins and consider applying ice to the more sensitive areas if necessary.

 3. Hot Stone Massage

-If you seek to take relaxation to another level, hot stone massage is a deeply comforting and therapeutic experience.
+If you are looking to take relaxation to the next level, hot stone massage is a profoundly comforting and therapeutic experience.
 This technique combines the benefits of traditional massage with the power of heat, using smooth volcanic stones, typically basalt, that retain temperature exceptionally well.
-The heat penetrates the deeper layers of the muscle, "melting" tension and promoting almost instant calm.
+The heat penetrates the deeper layers of muscle, "melting" tension and promoting almost instant calm.

 The stones, heated to a safe and controlled temperature, are placed on key energy points of the body, such as the spine, abdomen, or palms.
-Additionally, the therapist uses the hot stones as an extension of their hands to glide and knead, achieving a deeper muscular relief than with conventional massage.
-This is one of the most requested types of massage for combating chronic stress and exhaustion.
+Additionally, the therapist uses the hot stones as an extension of their own hands to glide and knead, achieving more intense muscle relief than with a conventional massage.
+This is one of the most requested types of massage for combating chronic stress and fatigue.

 Masaje con Piedras Calientes (Hot Stone Massage)